lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **File**: `src/components/ui/badge.tsx`
   - Added `overflow-hidden` to the shared badge base and forced `bg-no-repeat` on the gradient variants to prevent stray light-blue pixels from bleeding past the capsule border.
   - Maintain these safeguards for any future gradient badges so rounded edges stay crisp across dark backgrounds.

+### CTA Text Contrast Alignment (2025-10-30)

+- **Components**: `src/components/levelup/LevelUpIntro.tsx`, `src/components/layouts/GameLayout1.tsx`
+  - Updated the Level Up intro **Start** button and the in-round **Make Guess** buttons (desktop + mobile) to enforce black text across enabled and disabled states.
+  - Keeps contrast consistent with the pink/orange button fills that ship with the new palette while satisfying accessibility feedback about dark text on lighter CTA backgrounds.

+### Preparation Overlay Backdrop (2025-10-30)

+- **Component**: `src/components/game/PreparationOverlay.tsx`
+  - Swapped the plain dark overlay for the same blurred, saturated backdrop used by other full-screen modals so the "Dropping you into History…" state now visually matches hints/feedback dialogs.
+  - Overlay z-index remains aligned with modal stack (`z-[1100]`); only the background styling changed, preserving the existing panel layout and transitions.

 ### Friends/Leaderboard/Profile Navbar Home Link (2025-10-28)